The authors have no conflict of interest to declare.

 The architecture of the esophageal wall consists of 3 layers.
 The mucosa is made of squamous epithelium overlying a lamina propria and a muscularis mucosa.
 The submucosa is made of elastic and fibrous tissue and is the strongest layer of the esophageal wall.
 The esophageal muscle is composed of an inner circular and outer longitudinal layer.
 The upper third of the esophageal musculature consists of skeletal muscle and the lower two-thirds consist of smooth muscle.
 The upper esophageal sphincter (UES) is formed by the cricopharyngeus muscle along with the inferior constrictors of the pharynx and fibers of the esophageal wall.
 The lower esophageal sphincter (LES) is not a distinct anatomic structure.
 Unlike the remainder of the gastrointestinal tract, the esophagus does not have a serosal layer.

 The coordinated activity of the UES, the esophageal body, and the LES is responsible for the motor function of the esophagus (Figure 38–1).

 The swallowing process.
 Normal high-resolution manometry plot (left) compared to the same swallow at the conventional manometry (right).

 UPPER ESOPHAGEAL SPHINCTER

 The UES receives motor innervation directly from the brain (ie, the nucleus ambiguus).
 Contributions from the inferior pharyngeal constrictor, cricopharyngeus, and cervical esophageal form this muscular sphincter, with the primary contributor being the cricopharyngeus.
-The sphincter is continuously in a state of tonic contraction, with a resting pressure of approximately 60 ...
+The sphincter is continuously in a state of tonic contraction, with a resting pressure of approximately 60 to 100 ...